/118

 67 / 118

-67) Which of the following is a function of the innate immune system and NOT the adaptive immune system ?
+67) Which of the following components of the adaptive immune system secretes immunoglobulin (Ig) ?

 68 / 118